General Contracting contractors in

 Permit Requirements

 Building permits required through City of Grand Rapids Building Department for structural work, additions, major renovations.
-Electrical, plumbing, HVAC permits often required separately.
-Permit fees range $100-$2000+ based on project value.
+Electrical and plumbing permits required for respective trades.
+Permit fees range from $50-500+ based on project scope.

 Inspection Schedule